 If you have any prior convictions, cautions, reprimands or final warnings that are not 'protected' as defined by the ROA 1974 (Exceptions) Order 1975 (as amended in 2013) by S1 2013 1198, you must inform the HYMS Associate Dean for Admissions in writing when you apply.

 Information about your criminal record will not be available to the assessors who read your UCAS form, nor to your interviewers, and it will not affect how we rank your application.

 However, if we want to offer you a place, this offer will require the additional approval of the HYMS Fitness to Practise committee, taking into account the full circumstances that you supply to us.
 In considering this information, the committee is acting on behalf of both universities and all the NHS Trusts in the HYMS area.

 We cannot guarantee registration with the General Medical Council upon successful completion of the MBBS.
-If you wish to seek assurance then we recommend that you look at the GMC guidelines and contact the GMC before embarking on the course.
+If you want to seek that assurance, we recommend that you look at the GMC guidelines and contact the GMC before embarking on the course.

 If you incur a new criminal conviction, caution, reprimand or final warning between submitting your application and starting your course, you must inform the HYMS Associate Dean for Admissions immediately.

 The above rules about fitness to practise also apply to international students.
 Because the UK Disclosure and Barring Service cannot access records information from overseas authorities, we ask international students to arrange for the equivalent check from their home country when they register.